pablo-albaladejo/cohort-002-skill-building/exercises/09-human-in-the-loop-skill-building/09.05-processing-hitl-requests/problem/readme.md

 This function ensures we have all the necessary information before proceeding with any actions, providing a safety mechanism for our application.

-You can also return a `HITLError` if the user hasn't made a decision for an action.
+You can also return a `HITLError` if the user hasn't made a decision for an tool.
 This has already been scaffolded for you in the `POST` route.

 ```ts
 // NOTE: if hitlResult returns a HITLError,